 - 24 semester hours in business subjects

-- If you have taken GMAT with score 620 or higher, than no need to fulfill the required 24 hours in business
+- If you have taken the GMAT with a score of 620 or higher, then there is no need to fulfill the required 24 hours in business

 *Important Note: Internal auditing course may be used as an elective only, not towards auditing requirement

 - The experience can be in public or non-public accounting.
-Your supervisor should normally be a US CPA but CPA/CA from other countries may be accepted by the Board.
-Please contact Ohio State Board for details.
+Your supervisor should normally be a US CPA, but CPA/CA from other countries may be accepted by the board.

 - Experience earned in the past may be counted toward the experience requirement.
 The law does not differentiate between “recent” experience and any other experience.